finance calculator

 How to use this calculator

-2. Optionally set how many years you want to allow for recovery.
+2. Enter how many years you want to allow for recovery.
+This could reflect your investment horizon or a scenario you want to test.

 Inputs explained